microsoft/msagljs/website/docs/api.md

 ```

 This code produces the following output:
-'LineSegment {
- parStart: 0,
- parEnd: 1,
- start: Point { x*: 49.99999999999999, y*: 30},
+'LineSegment {parStart: 0, parEnd: 1, start: Point { x*: 49.99999999999999, y*: 30},
- end: Point { x*: 70, y*: 30 }
+ end: Point { x*: 70, y*: 30 }}'
- }'
-The example above calls the layout engine and it works.
-In many cases we would like to control the engine a bit more.
+In many cases we would like to control the engine more than in the previos example.
-We describe three main methods of the layout that are implemented in the package.
+We describe three methods of the layout that are implemented in the package.

 ### Sugiyama scheme, or layered layout.

-#### Scientific references
+#### Short description of the method

-If you are need to start coding, please skip this section.
+If you need to start coding right away, please skip this section.
 Sugiayama scheme sometimes is also called the hierarchical layout.
 It is probably one of the most popular layouts in the World.
+The layout is meant for directed graph where the nodes organized in horizontal layers and the edges are rendered downword according to their direction.
+It is possible to achieve for an acyclic graph.
-There is a good article on it at https://en.wikipedia.org/wiki/Layered_graph_drawing.
+There is a good article describing the layout at https://en.wikipedia.org/wiki/Layered_graph_drawing.
-The implementation here closely follows [the paper of Dot/Graphviz authors](https://www.researchgate.net/profile/Emden-Gansner/publication/3187542_A_Technique_for_Drawing_Directed_Graphs/links/5c0abd024585157ac1b04523/A-Technique-for-Drawing-Directed-Graphs.pdf).
+The implementation in MSAGL closely follows [the paper of Dot/Graphviz authors](https://www.researchgate.net/profile/Emden-Gansner/publication/3187542_A_Technique_for_Drawing_Directed_Graphs/links/5c0abd024585157ac1b04523/A-Technique-for-Drawing-Directed-Graphs.pdf).
 The differences of the implementation of MSAGL with the Dot approach are mostly described in [Drawing Graphs with GLEE](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/gd2007-glee.pdf) and [Improving Layered Graph Layouts with Edge Bundling](https://elar.urfu.ru/bitstream/10995/111368/1/2-s2.0-79952265484.pdf).
 The improvements are in the fast calculation of the layers, and the edge routing.

 #### Enforce Sugiama Scheme with the API